-- (1) The Minister- - (a) must make the regulations required to be made in terms section 13 of this Act; and - (b) may make regulations regarding any matter that may be necessary or expedient to prescribe regarding- - (i) the finances and financial rnarragement and accountability of the Commission and Office of the Registrar of Judges Registrable Interests; - (ii) the manner in which a judge may apply for written consent of the Minister as contemplated in section 11(1) and (2); and - (iii) the administration and functioning of the Commission or Conduct Committee, the Secretariat of the Commission, or any other aspect of this Act. - (2) Any regulation made under this section must be tabled in Parliament before publication thereof in the Gazette.
+- (1) The Minister- - (a) must make the regulations required to be made in terms of section 13 of this Act; - (b) may make regulations regarding any matter that may be necessary or expedient to prescribe regarding- - (i) the finances and financial rnarragement and accountability of the Commission and Office of the Registrar of Judges Registrable Interests; - (ii) the manner in which a judge may apply for written consent of the Minister as contemplated in section 11(1) and (2); and - (iii) the administration and functioning of the Commission or Conduct Committee, the Secretariat of the Commission, or any other aspect of this Act; and - (c) may, in consultation with the Cabinet member responsible for finance, make regulations regarding travelling, subsistence and other expenses and allowances payable to a person who was subpoenaed as a witness and attends a hearing of the Conduct Committee or a Tribunal.

+(2) Any regulation made under this section must be tabled in Parliament before publication thereof in the Gazette.